lwx-amr/To-Do-RESTFul-API/README.md

 ## Authentication

-First, the user should signup and then log in with his credentials, a token is returned as a response from the API, this token should be included in the header of all user coming requests as "header["api-jwt"]={token}" to verify authentication with the API.
+First, the user should sign-up and then log in with his credentials, a token is returned as a response from the API, this token should be included in the header of all user coming requests as "header["api-jwt"]={token}" to verify authentication with the API.

 <br>